Ger Duany

-Ger Duany (born 1978 in Akobo, Greater Upper Nile in Sudan) is a South Sudanese and American movie actor and former refugee born in southern Sudan, who was resettled to the United States at the age of 15.
+Ger Duany (born 1978 in Akobo, Greater Upper Nile in Sudan) is a South Sudanese and American actor and former refugee born in South Sudan and resettled in the United States at age 15.

-After graduation from high school in Bloomington, Indiana, Duany went on to earn a college degree from the University of Bridgeport.
+After graduation from high school in Bloomington, Indiana, Duany earned a college degree from the University of Bridgeport.
 Following this, he embarked on a career as UNHCR Goodwill Ambassador, actor, public speaker and fashion model.

 Early life

 Duany was born in Akobo (then part of Sudan) on November 9, 1978.
 He had his first experience of war at the age of seven, when his family and community were uprooted.
 At age 13, war separated him from his mother, and he resorted to becoming a child soldier as a means of survival during southern Sudan’s struggle for independence.
 Following this, Duany became a refugee in Ethiopia and then Kenya, and was resettled to the United States from Dadaab camp at the age of 15.
 Titled I was a Child Soldier, he later told the story of his early life for the United Nations High Commissioner for Refugees (UNHCR).

 In the US, Duany first lived in Bloomington supported by The Lost Boys Foundation, an organization for unaccompanied refugee minors.
 After graduation from high school, Duany went on to earn a college degree from the University of Bridgeport.